dustinpfister/hexo_sitesource/source/_posts/canvas-separation-of-concerns-model-and-view.md

 };
 ```

 This is just a simple example of what I mean, but maybe a better example would have to do with something 3D.
 When it comes to 3D objects there is the way that we see them, and the way that they actually exist in space.
 A cube that is the size of yourself on all sides will appear smaller as it moves away from you, but it does not actually get smaller now does it?
 Software that has to do with the size, position, and manipulation of the cube can be thought of as a Model, while software that has to do with the display of that cube can be though of as a view.
-Yes you can do what is typical with the view, and make it so it gets smaller as it moves away from a camera, but you don't have to, you can design your view any way you want, you can make (or use) more than one with the same Model if you want, and doing so is very easy because you are taking a modular approach with things here.
+Yes you can do what is typical with the view, and make it so it gets smaller as it moves away from a camera, but you don't have to, you can design your view any way you want, you can make (or use) more than one with the same Model if you want.

 ## The App

-So for this post I will just be covering the Model and having at least one or more Views, but not so much about Controllers.
+So for this post I will just be covering the Model and having at least one or more Views, but I will not be getting into Controllers.
 I am not going there, at least not today.
 Still I will need something that fills a void when it comes to how this all ties together.
 So here it is:

 ```js
 // the app